 yt=0tutdt+yo --- (4)

 where y is the output at simulation time t with input u and initial condition yo.
 There are also four constant blocks and two gain blocks representing ‘Commercial Demand’, ‘Research Demand’, ‘Designed Utilisation Rate’, ‘Baseline Aging of Components and Systems’, ‘Annual Increase in Preventive Maintenance Costs’ and ‘Average Reactive Maintenance Cost per Technical and System Fault’.
 After discussion with the primary AUV team, both research and commercial demand were set at an average value of 5 out of 10 due to limited awareness, high cost, regulatory requirements and geographical limitations.
 An AUV that is kept in storage will continue to age and deteriorate.
 Therefore, ‘Baseline Aging of Components and Systems’ was set at an equivalent of 20% utilisation rate.
 ‘Designed Utilisation Rate’, the amount of time the AUV is expected to be operating in the water was set at 50%, based on a best estimate.
 Lastly, the ‘Annual Increase in Preventive Maintenance Costs’ and ‘Average Reactive Maintenance Cost Per Technical and System Fault’ were set at 5% and 10,000 AUD respectively.
-These constants and gain blocks also allow for easy future calibration of the risk model for more accurate reflection of reality.
+These constants and gain blocks also allow for easy future calibration of the risk model for a more accurate reflection of reality.

 To build confidence in the developed FuSDRA model, three main approaches were taken.
-First, local knowledge and available historical data were used to calibrate the model.
+First, local knowledge from the AUV team and any available historical data were used to calibrate the model.
 Second, a series of tests were undertaken to uncover model errors and areas for improvement.
-(Jager, 1995)Last, simulations results from the model were discussed and compared with domain experts’ opinion.
-Some key tests were carried out on the resultant FuSDRA model, including boundary adequacy, structure assessment, dimensional consistency, extensive extreme conditions and behaviour anomaly tests.
-To check for completeness of the fuzzy rule bases, the completeness measure approach by Jager (77) was applied.
+Some key tests which were carried out include boundary adequacy, structure assessment, dimensional consistency, extensive extreme conditions and behaviour anomaly tests.
+To check for completeness of the fuzzy rule bases, the completeness measure approach by Jager (Jager, 1995) was applied.
 Any unexpected behaviour revealed during the tests were investigated and improvements made to the model accordingly.
+Last, simulation results from the model were discussed and compared with domain experts’ opinion.
 Once sufficient confidence was gained in the FuSDRA model through extensive model testing, custom scenarios can be created and analysed through the model.

-Results from simulation of the FuSDRA model showed a declining risk of loss from 0.293 in the early years of the Antarctic AUV program, reaching a minimal of 0.206 before increasing again in later years.
-(Fig.10a).
-As the AUV team gradually gains experience with utilisation of the AUV (Fig.10b), human error incidents declined steadily towards a ‘baseline’ human error incident rate (Fig.10c).
-Number of technical and system faults exhibited a ‘bathtub’ curve, common to reliability engineering, with higher failure rates in the early phase and late phase of the AUV program (Fig.10d).
+Results from simulation of the FuSDRA model showed a declining risk of loss from 0.293 in the early years of the Antarctic AUV program, reaching a minimum of 0.206 before increasing again in later years.
+(Fig.9a).
+As the AUV team gradually gains experience with utilisation of the AUV (Fig.9b), human error incidents declined steadily towards a ‘baseline’ human error incident rate (Fig.9c).
+The number of technical and system faults exhibited a ‘bathtub’ curve, common to reliability engineering, with higher failure rates in the early phase and late phase of the AUV program (Fig.9d).